 - light, long-sleeved shirts.

-You’ll also need to pack waterproof clothing, so check under the “gear and tools” section below to ensure you equipped for these needs.
+You’ll also need to pack waterproof clothing, so check under the “gear and tools” section below to ensure you are equipped for these needs.

 Secondly, you’ll need clothing for when you’re off the bike.
 You’ll want this clothing to be comfortable and seasonally appropriate.
 Remember, when packing, you should always check and pack for the weather you’ll be experiencing in the location where you’ll be e-biking.